 Third Degree Murder.

-Third-degree murder falls between manslaughter and third-degree murder charges.
+Third-degree murder falls between manslaughter and second-degree murder charges.
 This murder is not based on having the intent to kill.
 Third-degree murder is often charged as a depraved heart or mind crime.
 This charge can arise when a person fires a gun in a crowd without intending to kill anyone, for example.
 Murder is charged when a person is killed and the defendant has an indifference to the sanctity of human life.
 This charge may also result if a person sells bad drugs.
 The maximum penalty for murder is up to 25 years in prison.
 If the death resulted because of a Schedule I or II drug sale, a fine of up to $40,000 may result.

 Voluntary manslaughter charges may be imposed rather than murder charges when a defendant commits a murder due to being provoked by an intense emotional response.
 This is often referred to as a “crime of passion.”
 Other situations may result in this charge when the defendant unintentionally causes another person’s death because of distributing a Schedule III, IV or V controlled substance.
 Voluntary manslaughter carries with it a maximum punishment of 15 years imprisonment and fines up to $30,000.